A combination of 2 essential skills necessary to achieve the best commercial results in establishing contractual relationships:

 Learn how to combat tactics and tricks that are designed to unnerve you when negotiating terms, conditions, extensions and performance outcomes.
 Even if as a contract manager you do not draft the contract documents, your input/briefing to the drafting team/legal staff is valuable, and will be improved after this course.

 Who Will Benefit

 Second in our contract management CMP series, this practical intermediate course is relevant for those involved with the administration or management of contracts, developing, drafting or negotiating contract terms and conditions or evaluating contracts – in any industry sector.
-An understanding of contract administration fundamentals is advisable
+An understanding of contract administration fundamentals is advisable, along with an

 How In-house Training works?